Bandilngan (Windjana Gorge) National Park is part of a 375 million-year-old Devonian reef system.

-Carved by the Lennard River, Windjana Gorge is over three kilometres long with 300 metre-high walls.
+Carved by the Lennard River, Bandilngan (Windjana Gorge) is over three kilometres long with 300 metre-high walls.
 At the base of the gorge, deep freshwater pools surrounded by native fig, cadjeput and liechardt trees attract flocks of noisy corellas, fruit bats and freshwater crocodiles.

 The area is of great cultural importance to the local Bunuba people, and was the base for Jandamurra, the Bunuba man who led an armed rebellion against European settlers in the 1890s.